 About the Trust

-Thus in 1974 the Caldon Canal was reopened at a cost of £100,000.
-Following the reopening of the Canal in 1974, the Caldon Society's aim was to have the Caldon upgraded to cruising status and this was finally achieved in 1983.
+Thus, in 1974 the Caldon Canal was reopened at a cost of £100,000.
+Following reopening, the Caldon Canal Society's aim was to have the Caldon upgraded to cruising status and this was finally achieved in 1983.